usgs/earthquake-processing-formats/format-docs/TravelTimePlotBranchSample.md

-# Travel-Time Plot Data Sample Object Specification
+# Travel-Time Plot Branch Sample Object Specification

 ## Description

-The Travel-Time Plot Data Sample object is an object designed to define the information for a single sample returned as part of a travel time plot request.
+The Travel-Time Plot Branch Sample object is an object designed to define the information for a single sample returned as part of a travel time plot request.
-Travel-Time Plot Data Sample uses the [JSON standard](http://www.json.org).
+Travel-Time Plot Branch Sample uses the [JSON standard](http://www.json.org).

 ## Usage

-Travel-Time Plot Data Sample is intended for use as part of a seismic travel time information service
+Travel-Time Plot Branch Sample is intended for use as part of a seismic travel time information service

 ## Output